ALKAR26/Library-managment/README.md

 # Agile Methodology

-The project was managed using the Kanban Agile methodology.
+The project was managed using the kanban agile methodology.
 This approach allowed the team to prioritize and visualize tasks on a Kanban board, making it easy to track progress and adjust priorities as needed.
 Kanban Agile principles, including continuous improvement and incremental delivery, were integral to the success of the project.